-These are the products for Amazon Alexa that you can buy
+These are the best devices for Amazon Alexa that you can buy

-Best Alexa Devices Android Central 2020
+Best Alexa devices Android Central 2022

-We've researched, tested, and reviewed dozens if not hundreds of devices and have come up with the following list of what we consider the best Alexa devices.
-If you don't already have an Echo smart speaker, we recommend you pick up the Amazon Echo (3rd Gen) to get started.
-It sounds great and comes in at a reasonable starting price.
-Of course, if you already have an Echo and want to see what else is available, well, we've got you covered there too.
+We've researched, tested, and reviewed dozens, if not hundreds of devices and compiled the following list of what we consider the best Alexa devices.
+With so many options to choose from, starting with the little Echo Dot up to the Echo 15 with its massive 15.6-inch display — it can be tough to sort through it all.
+If you don't already have an Echo smart speaker, we recommend you pick up the Amazon Echo (4th Gen) to get started.
+It sounds great and comes in at a reasonable price.
+But if you already have an Echo and want to see what else is available, well, we've got you covered there too.

-- Best Amazon Alexa Smart Speaker: Amazon Echo (3rd Gen)
+- Best Amazon Alexa smart speaker: Echo (4th Gen) - smart home hub

+- Best Amazon Alexa streaming stick device: Amazon Fire TV Stick Lite HD streaming device

-- Best Amazon Alexa Tablet: Amazon Fire HD 8
+- Best Amazon Alexa tablet: Fire HD 8 tablet

-- Best Amazon Alexa Wireless Earbuds: Amazon Echo Buds
+- Best Amazon Alexa wireless earbuds: All-new Echo Buds (2nd Gen)

-- Best Amazon Alexa Car Device: Roav Viva by Anker
+- Best Amazon Alexa car device: iOttie Aivo Connect

-- Best Phone with Amazon Alexa Built-in: Motorola One Action
+- Best Amazon Alexa wearable: Amazon Echo Frames (2nd Gen)

-- Best Smart Light with Amazon Alexa: LIFX Color Bulb
+- Best smart light with Amazon Alexa: Philips Hue White A21 High Lumen Smart Bulb

-- Best Alexa Home Security Camera: Ring Stick Up Cam
+- Best Alexa home security camera: Ring Stick Up Cam Plug-In HD security camera

-- Best Amazon Alexa Video Doorbell: Ring Video Doorbell 3 Plus
+- Best Amazon Alexa video doorbell: Ring Video Doorbell 4 2021

-Best Amazon Alexa Smart Speaker: Amazon Echo (3rd Gen)
+Best Amazon Alexa smart speaker: Amazon Echo (4th Gen)

 The original Amazon Echo that debuted in late 2014 gave us our first introduction to Alexa, and we've been hooked ever since.
-What started out as a stark, black tube has evolved over three generations to a softer, gentler looking Alexa vessel, and has spawned an entire line of other Echo devices.
+What started as a stark, black tube has evolved over three generations to a softer, gentler-looking Alexa vessel and has spawned an entire line of other Echo devices.

-This third-generation "regular" Echo is the best of the series yet.
-It boasts an improved sound architecture over the first two generations, one that it borrowed from the more expensive Echo Plus (2nd Gen).
+This "regular" Echo (4th Gen) is the best of the series yet.
+It boasts an improved sound architecture over the first three generations, one that is borrowed from the more expensive Echo Studio, as well as the same Zigbee home hub integration of its larger cousin.
 As with several other Echo devices, you can connect two of these to create a stereo pairing, or you can connect it with your Fire TV for enhanced audio to go with your visual content.

-The Amazon Echo (3rd Gen) is the Alexa smart speaker to get if you want great sound, but don't want to spend an arm and a leg on.
-(If you don't care as much about the sound and want to save a few bucks, you could get one of the Echo Dot varieties, or if you really care about sound, go for an Echo Studio.)
-The Echo does not have a camera or screen, which is great for those concerned with privacy, but it does diminish its overall utility just a bit.
+We think the Echo (4th Gen) is the best Alexa speaker to buy if you want great sound but don't want to spend an arm and a leg.
+If you don't care as much about the sound and want to save a few bucks, you could get one of the Echo Dot varieties, or if you really care about sound, go for the aforementioned Echo Studio.
+The Echo does not have a camera or screen, which is great for those with privacy concerns, but it does diminish its overall utility a bit.
 Even still, this is our pick for the everyday Echo for most.

 Pros:

-- Softer new design
+- New spherical design

 - Can pair with another Echo or Fire TV for stereo sound